waterlinked/docs/docs/dvl/dvl-a50.md

 # DVL-A50

 ## Description
-The DVL A50 is – by far – the world’s smallest commercially available Doppler Velocity Log.
+The DVL-A50 is – by far – the world’s smallest commercially available Doppler Velocity Log.

 The A50 is establishing a new market standard with its high performance, ultra-small 4 beam setup, open interface protocol and low cost.